wolfapple/CarND-Vehicle-Detection/README.md

 I confirmed that it works well and applied it to video.
 This completed video can be found [here](./project_video_output.mp4).

 ## Discussion
+The most important thing in this project was the parameter tuning.
+At first I focused on getting the SVM classifier to produce the best results.
+However, even though the classifier reported good results, it does not necessarily mean good results in vehicle detection.
+So after that I tried to reduce the number of false positives in the video.

+Currently, I am removing the false positives by applying a threshold to the heat map, which is not perfect.
+I think I can improve by parameter tuning and learning more data.

+Another area I would like to improve is to mark the boundaries of the detected vehicle more closely to the vehicle.
+At present, the bounding box is a little unstable and is not always the perfect fit for the entire vehicle.

+The last thing we want to improve is the detection speed.
+It has already been speeded up by modifying the HOG feature to only calculate once for the whole area of interest, but it is still slow.
+It takes a long time to train, but it takes a long time to generate the resulting video as it takes a long time to evaluate.